xmos/lib_xua/doc/rst/feat_spdif_rx.rst

 ==============

-``lib_xua`` supports the development of devices with S/PDIF receive functionality through the use of ``lib_spdif``.
+``lib_xua`` supports the development of devices with S/PDIF receive functionality through the use of `lib_spdif <https://www.xmos.com/file/lib_spdif>`__.
 The XMOS S/PDIF receiver runs on a single thread and supports rates up to 192kHz.

 The S/PDIF receiver inputs data via a port and outputs samples via a channel.
 It requires a 1-bit port which must be 4-bit buffered.
 For example::